 Dragonflies have large, powerful jaws and are ferocious airborne predators, catching flying prey in a basket-like gantry of legs and dispatching it with a single crunch.
 Their large size, bright colours and rapacious behaviour can make them seem threatening, hence nicknames such as devil’s darning needle and horse-stinger.

 The combination of a long, almost prehensile tail and a perennial confusion between biting and stinging continually clouds the issue.
+But dragonflies don’t have a sting and so they certainly can’t sting you or anything else – all their hunting is done using their mouths.

 In truth dragonflies are harmless to humans – unless you force your finger into their mouth.
 A large golden-ringed dragonfly once gave my father’s finger a bloody nip as he held it for me to photograph.